islandproblem/islandproblem/essay.md

 ::

-::expanding-header{header="⚠️ Human-level changes everything" subheader="After AGIs are above human-level in capability, they no longer need us, so there is no hard requirement to accommodate us.
+::expanding-header{header="<span class='icon'>⚠️</span> Human-level changes everything" subheader="After AGIs are above human-level in capability, they no longer need us, so there is no hard requirement to accommodate us.
 At that point, we're not even useful as <i>leverage</i>."}

 All of this points to a bigger, underlying problem: